VahidooX/DeepCCA/README.md

-# DCCA: Deep Canonical Correlation Analysis
+# DCCA or Deep CCA: Deep Canonical Correlation Analysis

 This is an implementation of Deep Canonical Correlation Analysis (DCCA or Deep CCA) with Keras.
 DCCA is a non-linear version of CCA which uses neural networks as the mapping functions instead of linear transformers.